Author & photographer • Brightbox Studio LLC

 Training for Adobe Creative Cloud desktop and mobile workflows including Photoshop, Lightroom, InDesign, Illustrator, Premiere Pro, macOS, and more.
 See all books and videos, or scroll down to see articles I’ve written.

-Adobe Photoshop CC Classroom in a Book, 2019 release, is now available.
-Save 35% with coupon code CC2019!
+Adobe Photoshop Classroom in a Book, 2020 release, is now available.
+Save 35% with coupon code CC2020!